daltonh/arb/doc/content/variables/index.md

 *This section needs some rewritting: there is only one input file now*

+There are eight types of user defined variables:

+#. constant,
+#. transient,
+#. derived,
+#. unknown,
+#. equation,
+#. output,
+#. condition and
+#. local.

-There are eight types of user defined variables: constant, transient, derived, unknown, equation, output, condition and local.
-Each of these are stored in arb using the same general data structure (fortran type ).
+Each of these are stored in arb using the same general data structure (fortran funk_type in [general_module.f90]).
 Any of these variables can be defined by a user-written expression in which is read by and interpreted by maxima.
 Additionally, the constant type may be defined in and there given (only) a numerical value.
 Along with the user defined variables, there are also system defined variables which can be used in user-written expressions.

+[general_module.f90]: <<<arbroot>>>/src/general_module.f90

 All variables have an associated compound variable type (scalar, vector or tensor) which is used mainly for output purposes.

 Details of both the user and system defined variables are given in this section.

 ### Constant type variable defined in \[sec:equation\_constants\]